googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 ## Overview

-Tha annotation support in Variant Transforms has two goals:
+The annotation support in Variant Transforms has two goals:
 * First, we want to be able to properly parse annotation fields in input VCFs.
 * The second goal is to be able to annotate VCF files during the import process, using open annotation tools/databases like